-You may wish to consider an investment in the notes if:

-- § You are willing to receive a return on your investment capped at the applicable Call Premium if the relevant Observation Level is equal to or greater than the Call Level. - § You anticipate that the notes will be automatically called or the Index will increase from the Starting Value to the Ending Value. - § You are willing to risk a substantial loss of principal and return if the notes are not automatically called and the Index decreases from the Starting Value to the Ending Value.
+You may wish to consider an investment in the notes if: The notes may not be an appropriate investment for you if: You are willing to receive a return on your investment capped § You want to hold your notes for the full term. at the applicable Call Premium if the relevant Observation Level is equal to or greater than the Call Level.
+You believe that the notes will not be automatically called and the Index will decrease from the Starting Value to the Ending Value.
+You anticipate that the notes will be automatically called or the Index will increase from the Starting Value to the Ending Value.
+You seek principal repayment or preservation of capital.
+You are willing to risk a substantial loss of principal and return You seek interest payments or other current income on your if the notes are not automatically called and the Index decreases from the § investment.
+Starting Value to the Ending Value.
+You want to receive dividends or other distributions paid on You are willing to forgo the interest payments that are paid on § the stocks included in the Index. conventional interest bearing debt securities.